bcgov/smk-cli/docs/edit-tool.md

 ### Title

 `Title` Allows you to change the title that is displayed in the panel.
 Click once in the text box and modify the text as needed.
-Defaults to "Base Maps"

 ### Position

-`Position` Allows you to change where the base maps panel can be activated from.
+`Position` Allows you to change where the tool panel can be activated from.
 Click once in the dropdown selector to be presented with a list of available options.
 You can position your panel in the following locations:

 - list-menu
 - shortcut-menu
 - toolbar

 > __Note:__ This may depend on other tool settings.
 For instance, if you have not activated the shortcut menu tool, setting shortcut-menu as the position will not work.
-Ensure you've activated the corresponding menu tools before modifying this configuration
+Ensure you've activated the corresponding menu tools before modifying this configuration.

 ### Order

-`Order` Allows you to change the order in which the tool will be added to it's selected position.
-Use this if you want to move a tools activation button to a different position.
+`Order` Allows you to change the order in which the tool will be added to its selected position.
+Use this if you want to move a tool's activation button to a different position.

-### Show title in Toolbar
+### Show title in toolbar

-`Show title in Toolbar` Allows you to specify if you want the title to be displayed in the toolbar.
+`Show title in toolbar` Allows you to specify if you want the title to be displayed in the toolbar.
 This is set to `false` by default.
-Be careful of setting this on screens with many buttons, or on mobile devices.
+Be careful of setting this on screens with many buttons or on mobile devices.

 ### Set Icon